Garage-Science/Grayscale-Generator/README.md

 It is reccommended that the latest Java JRE be downloaded to ensure smooth operation of the program.

 Java JRE 1.8 can be downloaded here: http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html

+Error Handling capabilities added.
+If bugs encountered please email the log.txt file with a screenshot of the program inputs to: the.scientist.in.the.garage@gmail.com with a description of the bug